-- Principal arterial freeways and expressways - All sections of roadways classified as Principal Arterial "Other" that have fully or partially controlled access - Projects that cost \$50 million or more
+- 1. Capital projects that improve facilities that are important to regional travel, which include the following: - Interstate Highways - Principal Arterial Freeways and Expressways - All sections of roadways classified as Principal Arterial "Other" that have fully or partially controlled access - 2.
+Projects that cost \$50 million or more